amygoldlist/Baby_weights_by_sex/README.md

 In order to run the R packages above, packrat is included.
 If you open [the Rproj file](Baby_weights_by_sex.Rproj), then packrat will be installed, and you will not have to install the correct packages

-#### Docker

-If you would like to run the complete report without any installs, use my docker container available on dockerhub as: `goldlist\baby_weights_by_sex`.
-Once this is built, you can run the make file using the following command:

-`
-docker run --rm -v C:/Users/path/to/repo/Baby_weights_by_sex:/home/baby_weights_by_sex goldlist/baby_weights_by_sex make -C '/home/baby_weights_by_sex'
-`

-To clean all the created files, run:

-`
-docker run --rm -v C:/Users/path/to/repo/Baby_weights_by_sex:/home/baby_weights_by_sex goldlist/baby_weights_by_sex make -C '/home/baby_weights_by_sex' clean
-`

-Make sure you replace the string `C:/Users/path/to/repo/Baby_weights_by_sex` with the path to the cloned repo on your own computer.

 ### Licensing Details